dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 ```

 Emulating the Tandy will cause the standard DOS font to be a bit different;
-this is normal, don't be alarmed by it.
+this is normal, so don't be alarmed by it.

 After a restart, we're finally hearing different synthesised music which
 sounds definitely better than the PC speaker rendition, but not as good as the
 OPL music.
 Interestingly, the Tandy music plays a little bit faster than the
-other options.
+other sound options.

 !!! note